ElementalXriath/Amplify-React-Guide/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Trying to keep this short and simple as possible.
-It is a quick, hands on tutorial on using Amplify and AWS with React JS.
+Trying to keep this short and simple yet productive as possible.
+This 6 step guide gives the basic skills to build full stack and a extremely solid starting concept for you to contiune learning on your own.
+It is a quick, hands on tutorial on using Amplify and AWS with React JS starting from a blank react project.

 ## Step by Step instuctions for using Amzon Web Services Amplify with React Js